Legal industry by country: United States

 The American legal market is the largest in the world with cumulative revenues of about USD 2 trillion dollars from 2012 to 2018.
 The industry is expected to grow from USD 313.1 billion in 2018 to over USD 344 billion in 2023.
 The three largest practice areas in terms of revenue are government, worker's compensation and trusts.

 While the industry is growing, legal regulators are grappling with an environment where the "cost of traditional legal services is going up, access to legal services is going down, the growth rate of law firms is flat, and lawyers serving ordinary people are struggling to earn a living."

 The big four accounting firms are making a bigger push into legal services.
 Most recently, Deloitte launched its US Legal Business Services that will work with in-house legal offices to provide legal tech support to track client contracts, invoices, eDiscovery and other core functions.
 As of now, the big four are limited in their legal services as the American Bar Association bans attorneys and law firms from sharing "legal fees" with non-lawyers.
 It also prohibits attorneys and non-lawyers from entering into a partnership "if any of the activities of the partnership consist of the practice of law."

 However, Arizona, California and Utah have recently been relaxing their interpretations of these regulations.
 In 2019, a California state bar task force researching the increase to "access to justice" considered new ethic rules that would allow non-lawyers to invest in law firms and tech companies to provide limited legal services.
 Indeed, California is taking measures that move the US legal market similar to counties that allow non-lawyers to own legal service providers and non-lawyers to provide certain work.

 In Utah, regulatory reforms allow lawyers and non-lawyers to experiment with new business models in a "regulatory sandbox" for a two-year period.
-And, in August 2020, the Arizona Supreme Court approved changes to "regulation of the practice of law, including scrapping a rule that bars non-lawyer ownership of law firms."
+The Utah firm Law On Call became the first non-lawyer owned law firm in the United States in 2021.
+Likewise, in August 2020 the Arizona Supreme Court approved changes to "regulation of the practice of law, including scrapping a rule that bars non-lawyer ownership of law firms."
 From January 2021, lawyers and non-lawyers in Arizona will be able to own law firms.
 Moreover, non-lawyers, "legal paraprofessionals" will also be able to provide "limited legal services" after going through a licensing process.